Golden Retriever vs Australian Shepherd – How Are They Different? (With Pictures)

 Energy Levels

 If you don’t live an active lifestyle, an Aussie probably isn’t for you.
 These dogs require two or more hours of exercise a day and are happiest when they can be with their owner all day, with exercise scattered throughout.
-Some of the exercise they get should be high-intensity, and they need mental stimulation as well as physical exertion to stay happy and healthy.
+Some of the exercises they get should be high-intensity, and they need mental stimulation as well as physical exertion to stay happy and healthy.
 They’re great companions for athletes and serious hikers because of their endurance and energy.

 Trainability